emile22/draft-stephan-green-use-cases/draft-stephan-green-use-cases.md

 In a tidal network, some network devices can be shut down or sleep during low-traffic periods to save energy.
 In the metro or backbone network, the routers support various different speed interfaces, e.g., the gigabit level to 10GE/50GE, or 100G to 400G.
 Routers might choose to adjust speed of the interface or downgrade from high speed interface to low speed interface based on network traffic load changes to save the energy.
 In addition, the routers can adjust the number of working network processor cores and clock frequency of chipsets and the number of SerDes buses based on network traffic load changes to save the energy.
-For this use case, the following requirements apply:

 ## Energy Efficiency Network Management